- Elevation: 3,371 m (11,060 ft)

 For a high quality PDF version of this and other trail maps, please download from our Trail Maps page.

-- Getting there: Buses between Purwokerto and Semarang run through Kledung.
+- Getting there: For Garung, buses between Purwokerto and Semarang run through Kledung.
 From Yogyakarta, take a bus to Magelang and a second bus to Wonosobo.
 Kledung is just under 3 hours from both Yogyakarta or Semarang by car.
+The Kaliangkrik trails are the most accessible for those coming from Yogyakarta.
+Cepit is around 2 hours from Semarang, making it probably the closest to those coming from the north coast.

 - Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Sumbing information pack can be downloaded here.

 - Water sources: According to the Garung basecamp map: Jalur baru – available fairly near the trail up to 2,350m, Jalur lama – available at 1,900m and none higher up.
-Available at Camp 3 on the Kaliangkrik and Mangli trails and just beyond Pos 2 on the Sipetung route.
+Available at Camp 3 on the Kaliangkrik and trails and just beyond Pos 2 on the Sipetung route.
+Available just after Pos 1 on the Cepit route and before Pos 2 on the Bowongso route.

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.